DraftKings Sportsbook Promo: Double Your Money With +75 Spread For NBA Opening Night

 - Make an initial deposit of at least $10 into your sportsbook.

 - Visit the landing page from the Sportsbook Promos page and choose either the Nets, Warriors, Lakers, or Clippers by clicking “CHOOSE NOW” next to the team name.
-You can’t change your boosted team after clicking “CHOOSE NOW.”
-If you’re not immediately redirected to the promo, select “DK Promotions” under “A-Z Sports” and then select the “NBA Tip Off” market.
+If not immediately redirected to the promo, select “DK Promotions” under “A-Z Sports.”
+Then select the “NBA Tip Off” market.

 - Apply the boost to the team of your choice by adding that team’s spread to your betslip and applying the boost.
 This first bet with the boost will act as your qualifying bet.

-Your qualifying bet is your first bet made after registering and can only be a single bet carrying a maximum wager of $50.
+Qualifying bets are the first bet made after registering and are capped at $50.
 You need to have registered and made an initial deposit of at least $10 into your sportsbook account in order to participate in this deal.

-The promotion excludes live bets, parlays, cash-out bets, free bets, and voided bets, and cannot be combined with any other offer that DraftKings Sportsbook may provide.
+The promotion excludes live bets, parlays, cash-out bets, free bets, and voided bets.

 You must be at least 21 years of age and located in either Colorado, Iowa, Illinois, Indiana, New Jersey, Tennessee, or West Virginia.